Our accessibility statement

 Our website currently fails on the following WCAG 2.1 success criterion:

-- 1.3.1 - Info and Relationships (C22 - Using CSS to control visual presentation of text and G141 - Organizing a page using headings).
-Headings are not structured in a logical order in the CC and so it is difficult to navigate and read the information on a page programmatically.
-The headings will be updated by the end of November 2020.
+Headings are not always structured in a logical order on the page and so it is difficult to navigate and read the information on a page programmatically.
+The headings will be updated by the end of September 2021.

 What we’re doing to test and improve accessibility